 If you’re sick of looking at the same four walls day in and day out, here are a few tips to rejuvenate your home work space.

-Find a Great Location: Consider privacy and traffic flow around your work space.
+Consider privacy and traffic flow around your workspace.
 Find a space that is far enough away from your family to give you privacy while being close enough to hear the action and intervene when (not if) things get crazy with the kids.
 While it might be easier to find a unicorn over a rainbow, think outside the box.
-Perhaps you could empty out a rarely used closet in a spare room and set up a desk inside the closet, or think about using the corner of a heated garage, or transforming a rarely used space under the stairs? (photo of work station inside closet here?)
+Perhaps you could empty out a rarely used closet in a spare room and set up a desk inside the closet, or think about using the corner of a heated garage, or transforming a rarely used space under the stairs?

-Bright Ideas: Access to natural light, as well as good general light and task lighting are important to your mental health and creating an enjoyable work day experience.
+Access to natural light, as well as good general light and task lighting are important to your mental health and creating an enjoyable workday experience.
 Nobody wants to spend eight hours a day (or longer) in a space with dim lighting or a lack of natural light!
-Be sure your space is well lit, and add a desk lamp to avoid eye strain or headaches. (contemporary desk & chair beside window with pendant light and/or desk light here?)
+Be sure your space is well lit, and add a desk lamp to avoid eye strain or headaches.

-Address Technology: Technology has become our lifeline to the outside world, but the cords and wires associated with it are our enemies!
+Technology has become our lifeline to the outside world, but the cords and wires associated with it are our enemies!
 Make an effort to disguise cords using adhesive cable clips (mounted onto the edge of your desk countertop), fabric cord covers, u- shaped channels or conduit to create an organized, neat appearance.
-Using basic binder clips is a budget-friendly solution to managing unsightly cords; simply attach the binder clips onto your desk counter and store cords in their arms. (insert photos of binder clip storage on counter here?)
+Using basic binder clips is a budget-friendly solution to managing unsightly cords; simply attach the binder clips onto your desk counter and store cords in their arms.

-Storage: If your home office is a small space, think of storage both horizontally and vertically.
+If your home office is a small space, think of storage both horizontally and vertically.
 Traditionally, we store items horizontally inside cabinets or on shelves, but items can also be stacked vertically.
-Stacking cubbies or containers, baskets or carts can help you maximize the height available. (photo of vertical bookcase for storage here?
+Stacking cubbies or containers, baskets or carts can help you maximize the height available.

-Function Must Meet Style: Your mental health and wellbeing is important.
-Creating a home-based work space that reflects your personal style and taste preferences will provide you with daily inspiration so you can step into your zone of genius at work!
+Your mental health and wellbeing is important.
+Creating a home-based workspace that reflects your personal style and taste preferences will provide you with daily inspiration so you can step into your zone of genius at work!
 Re-paint your office space in an optimistic colour or add wallpaper to create a feature wall.
 Paint and wallpaper are budget-friendly ways to add instant personality and provide inspiration for daily tasks.
 Wallpaper adds pattern, texture, sheen and colour.
 Many times, finding the right wallpaper is the beginning point for the design of your entire space.
-The possibilities are endless! (photos of various wallpaper samples here, layered one over another here? – see below)
+The possibilities are endless!

 While the lines between home and work lives blur during the COVID-19 crisis, a well-organized and cheerful workspace that reflects your style and personality goes a long way to maintaining mental health and wellness.